canonical/maas-anvil/README.md

 ### Add new nodes to the MAAS cluster

 To add additional nodes to the cluster, you must first create join tokens on the initial node on which the cluster was bootstrapped.
-Make sure that you specify the fully qualified domain name (FQDN) of the joining node in the name flag.
+Make sure that you specify the fully qualified domain name (FQDN) of the joining node in the fqdn flag.

 ```bash
 ubuntu@infra1:~$ maas-anvil cluster add --fqdn infra2.